lunabenelfkih-dev/web4-assignment1-WebRTC/README.md

 ## Day 08 — Detect overlapping and delete meteorites and bullets

-### code from AI
+### code from AI (Gemini Pro)
 I looked up how to check collision through JS and found that i could do so through `hypot()`.
 I then used AI to help me to implement this.
+AI provided the basic Math.hypot logic for collision detection.
+However, I found that using a simple radius wasn't enough for the rectangular bullet sprites I eventually added.
+I modified the threshold from 20 to 15 and adjusted the hitboxes to feel more 'fair' to the player.

 ```js
     // Collision detection: bullets vs meteorites